Jerryaa98/Computer_Graphics_course_winter_2022/Assignment1Report/Assignment1Report-part3.md

 ### Perspective Projection

-In the UI, like the orthographic projection, the user can change field of view including near and far which have effect here. here is a gif showing the comparison between the 2 persepctives. in the perspective we can see the object coming closer to the camera.
+In the UI, like the orthographic projection, the user can change the field of view including near and far which have effect here.

+here is a gif showing the comparison between the 2 persepctives.

+in the perspective we can see the object coming closer to the camera.

 #### Perspective